natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E.md

 * Fragile wings which can easily rip at high speeds and in high-G turns
 * Very likely to set on fire because of the fuel tank placement
 * Below average low level top speed compared to other supersonic competitors; can barely break Mach 1 at low altitude
-* Lacks RWR, which is a major disadvantage as it frequently encounters opponents equipped with SARH missiles
 * Lacks a ballistic computer, which greatly limits its ground attack potential

 == History ==